gociii/odroid-images/README.md

 If you're looking for an image to run on your Odroid U2, it's recommended to look for images specifically built for the U2 or for a similar hardware configuration to ensure the best compatibility and performance.

 _All images in this repository are tested by the maintainer on odroid-u3 & odroid-u3+ ONLY.
-However,please note that this code is provided as-is and without warranty.
+However, please note that this code is provided as-is and without warranty.
 Use at your own risk._